Pringley/dry-cereal/content.markdown

 Characters can also **Aid** or **Hinder** the actions of others.
-Treat this like a new task and calculate the character's Margin, either automatically through a Knack or Technique or by rolling for it (player's choice).
+Treat this like a new task and calculate the character's Margin, either automatically through a Skill or Technique or by rolling for it (player's choice).

 If the Margin is greater than zero, then the player can choose to Aid or Hinder the original acting character.
 If Aid is chosen, then this new Margin is